 - hire a reputable company

-- be extremely leery if you get a very cheap quote
+- be extremely leery of cheap quotes

 - prices vary based on website difficulty